-At Avail all subjects are taught so that the world and human life are illuminated and made meaningful by God's special revelation, the Scriptures.
+At Avail all subjects are taught so the world and human life are illuminated and made meaningful by God's special revelation, the Scriptures.
 Our goal is to prepare students with wisdom and confidence as they take their place in God's world.
-Thus, the biblical understanding of God and humankind and history and nature permeates the whole curriculum.
+Thus, the biblical understanding of God, humankind, history, and nature permeates the whole curriculum.
 All subjects are taught in their relationship to God as Creator, Sustainer, and Redeemer, and to humans as fallen and redeemed creatures who must glorify God and serve others.

-The curriculum of Avail is traditional in the sense that emphasis is given to the mastery of reading, writing, and mathematics.
-Instruction in phonics is begun in kindergarten.
+The curriculum of Avail is traditional in the sense that emphasis is given to the mastery of language,,mathematics, and science.
+Instruction in phonics begins in kindergarten and a love for quality literature and the arts is instilled in students at each grade level.
 The mathematics program stresses conceptual reasoning, as well as the learning of computational skills.
-A love for quality literature and the arts is instilled in students at each grade level.
-And a comprehensive K-8 computer science curriculum equips students with the skills to effectively use technology to access, analyze, and evaluate information resources.
+A comprehensive K-8 computer science curriculum equips students with the skills to effectively use technology to access, analyze, and evaluate information resources.

-Formal Biblical training is given by way of Bible study, memorization and devotional music.
+Formal Biblical training is given by way of Bible study, memorization, and devotional music.
 While not orienting children specifically for membership in a particular church, the Bible course attempts to give the student an increasingly organized and systematic knowledge of the Bible and a growing understanding of its truths.
 Children are taught to know God, love Him, enjoy Him, and witness of Him in a life of service to God and man.